 Work autonomy refers to the degree of control and discretion employees have over how they execute their tasks.
 In general employment contexts, autonomy is linked to higher levels of job satisfaction and motivation.
 It empowers individuals to utilize their skills and judgment in ways that can enhance productivity and personal fulfillment.
-Specifically for teachers, work autonomy can encompass control over choices related to curriculum, teaching methods. classroom management, involvement in decision-making processes within the school.
-Studies such as Pearson Moomaw (2005)emphasize that autonomy only supports teacher not empowerment promotes but also professional environment conducive to personal and career growth.
+Specifically, for teachers, work autonomy can encompass control over choices related to curriculum, teaching methods, classroom management, and involvement in decision-making processes within the school.
+Studies such as Pearson and Moomaw (2005) emphasize that autonomy not only supports teacher empowerment but also promotes a professional environment conducive to personal and career growth.